How we work

 After having really understood the architecture, interiors and your lifestyle requirements we:

 - do an initial lighting design and fittings/control system cost schedule.

 - do a more detailed technical specification for the electrician/builder/project manager.

-- brief the electrician/builder/project manager.
+- brief the electrician/builder/project manager ahead of First Fix

-- provide either phone or onsite support and checking as is required during the build.
+- provide phone or onsite support and checking as is required during the build.
 The amount of this varies hugely depending on how much change there is during a project (for example in old house renovations architectural plans can be quite fluid for a long time), and how complex the project is.